prilr/cloudlinux-documentation/docs/introduction/cloudlinux-os-editions/README.md

 This component is not available in the CloudLinux OS Admin edition.
 :::

 MySQL Governor tracks CPU and disk IO usage for every user in real time and throttles MySQL queries by using LVE limits.
-By using the [dbtop](/command-line_tools/#dbtop) utility, it is possible to see the database usage on a per-customer basis, ensuring that the system admin always know what is going on.
+By using the [dbtop](/command-line_tools/#dbtop) utility, it is possible to see the database usage on a per-customer basis, ensuring that the system administrator always knows what is going on.

 [See more](/cloudlinuxos/cloudlinux_os_components/#mysql-governor).